project-meucci/thimm.github.io/docs/Agtech - So What?/Legacy-finance-eyes-agtech-with-wells-fargo.md

 ---
-title: Legacy Finance Eyes Agtech, with Wells Fargo
+title: Legacy Finance Eyes Agtech With Wells Fargo
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2022-10-05)